 Use this Guide to review the available health sciences resources and choose two resources/databases that best fit the subject/topic of one of your learning issues.
 All the resources listed on the guide provide reliable information: some contain research articles and primary literature; others include practice guidelines or topic summaries.

-Please save the completed worksheet and submit it via Blackboard Learn.
+Please save the completed worksheet (.pdf, .rtf or .doc format) and submit it via Blackboard Learn.

 Types of Sources: Primarily journal literature; search results include primary and secondary sources